PayPal (NASDAQ:PYPL) Issues Q1 2022 Earnings Guidance

-PayPal (NASDAQ:PYPL) last posted its quarterly earnings data on Tuesday, February 1st.
-The credit services provider reported $0.92 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.86 by $0.06.
-The business had revenue of $6.92 billion for the quarter, compared to analysts’ expectations of $6.89 billion.
-PayPal had a return on equity of 19.75% and a net margin of 20.09%.
-The business’s revenue was up 13.1% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.75 EPS.
-As a group, analysts forecast that PayPal will post 3.47 EPS for the current year.

-In related news, Director David W. Dorman acquired 1,547 shares of PayPal stock in a transaction dated Tuesday, November 23rd.
-The stock was purchased at an average cost of $186.47 per share, for a total transaction of $288,469.09.
-The purchase was disclosed in a filing with the SEC, which is available through this link.
-Also, EVP Jonathan Auerbach sold 12,314 shares of the company’s stock in a transaction on Tuesday, November 23rd.
-The stock was sold at an average price of $187.32, for a total value of $2,306,658.48.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have acquired 24,711 shares of company stock valued at $3,284,875 and have sold 26,559 shares valued at $4,722,582.
-0.10% of the stock is currently owned by insiders.
+In other news, Director David W. Dorman bought 8,400 shares of the company’s stock in a transaction dated Tuesday, February 8th.
+The shares were acquired at an average cost of $119.33 per share, with a total value of $1,002,372.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director Frank D. Yeary bought 4,000 shares of the company’s stock in a transaction dated Friday, February 4th.
+The stock was purchased at an average cost of $124.85 per share, for a total transaction of $499,400.00.
+The disclosure for this purchase can be found here.
+Over the last quarter, insiders purchased 24,711 shares of company stock worth $3,284,875 and sold 26,559 shares worth $4,722,582.
+0.10% of the stock is owned by insiders.

-Several large investors have recently bought and sold shares of the company.
-Monolith Advisors bought a new position in PayPal in the 4th quarter worth $50,000.
-EverSource Wealth Advisors LLC bought a new position in PayPal in the 4th quarter worth $343,000.
-Keudell Morrison Wealth Management boosted its holdings in PayPal by 12.4% in the 3rd quarter.
-Keudell Morrison Wealth Management now owns 3,047 shares of the credit services provider’s stock worth $793,000 after buying an additional 336 shares during the period.
-EP Wealth Advisors LLC boosted its holdings in PayPal by 1.7% in the 4th quarter.
-EP Wealth Advisors LLC now owns 9,659 shares of the credit services provider’s stock worth $1,821,000 after buying an additional 158 shares during the period.
-Finally, Morgan Stanley boosted its holdings in PayPal by 5.4% in the 2nd quarter.
-Morgan Stanley now owns 12,068,283 shares of the credit services provider’s stock worth $3,517,662,000 after buying an additional 613,441 shares during the period.
-Hedge funds and other institutional investors own 78.38% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Keudell Morrison Wealth Management increased its position in shares of PayPal by 12.4% in the third quarter.
+Keudell Morrison Wealth Management now owns 3,047 shares of the credit services provider’s stock worth $793,000 after acquiring an additional 336 shares in the last quarter.
+Morgan Stanley grew its position in PayPal by 5.4% during the second quarter.
+Morgan Stanley now owns 12,068,283 shares of the credit services provider’s stock valued at $3,517,662,000 after purchasing an additional 613,441 shares in the last quarter.
+Vident Investment Advisory LLC grew its position in PayPal by 2.8% during the fourth quarter.
+Vident Investment Advisory LLC now owns 16,349 shares of the credit services provider’s stock valued at $3,082,000 after purchasing an additional 441 shares in the last quarter.
+EP Wealth Advisors LLC grew its position in PayPal by 1.7% during the fourth quarter.
+EP Wealth Advisors LLC now owns 9,659 shares of the credit services provider’s stock valued at $1,821,000 after purchasing an additional 158 shares in the last quarter.
+Finally, Lombard Odier Asset Management USA Corp purchased a new position in PayPal during the fourth quarter valued at approximately $347,000.
+78.38% of the stock is currently owned by institutional investors and hedge funds.

 PayPal Holdings, Inc engages in the development of technology platform for digital payments.
 Its solutions include PayPal, PayPal Credit, Braintree, Venmo, Xoom, and Paydiant products.
 The firm manages a two-sided proprietary global technology platform that links customers, which consist of both merchants and consumers, to facilitate the processing of payment transactions.